Mayamcakes/cake_shop/README.md

 Single page aplication for cake shop.

-If you want to interact with a website, please follow the link - https://cranky-goldwasser-82e25e.netlify.app
+If you want to interact with a website, please follow the link - will be provided

 # Getting Started with Create React App